Yandina, Queensland: Geography

+The North Coast railway line enters the locality from the south (Kulangoor), passes through the town which is served by the Yandina railway station (26.5610°S 152.9582°E), before exiting the locality to the north (Bridges).

 History

 Aboriginal people have lived in the Yandina district for over 40,000 years.
 They belonged to the Gubbi Gubbi language group, which consisted of a number of tribes occupying traditional resource areas.
 Around Yandina, the Undandi tribal area was east of the present day railway line while the Nalbo area was west of the line.
 Legends, bora rings, pathways, grinding grooves, scarred trees and middens provide evidence of occupancy.

 European settlement began in the 1850s and the town of Yandina was surveyed in 1870.
 It was the first town in the Maroochy district.
 Many of the original buildings and the heritage streetscape of Stevens Street have been preserved.
 The Anglican church, built initially as a community church and opened in 1880, is the oldest on the Sunshine Coast.
 It is part of the Anglican Diocese of Brisbane.
 The Yandina hotel dates back to 1889 and was relocated using rollers and a bullock team in 1891 when the railway came through town.
 In the same year, the post office was moved to the new railway station.
 Privately owned Koongalba homestead is on the National Heritage List and is one of several historic homes in town.
 Yandina was originally planned to be the centre of the shire but as the local sugar mill was built in Nambour, more and more people who worked there moved closer.

+Yandina Hotel was opened in 1887 as the Australian Hotel.
+From that time, it made the hotel one of the earliest pubs still in operation along the Sunshine Coast.

+Yandina School of Arts opened in 1916.

 Yandina Baptist Church opened in 1921.
 The Baptist congregation had previously been using the Anglican church for their services.
 In January 1921 the Baptists purchased the former union church in Pomona to relocate it to Railway Street in Yandina.
 The opening ceremony was held on Wednesday 16 March 1921.

+Yandina Provisional School opened on 14 November 1889.
+On 4 February 1902, it became Yandina State School.
+A preschool was added in 1974.

 The early timber getters logged beech, cedar, bunya pine and flooded gum.
 The timber industry remained important until the 1970s when a shortage of timber forced the closure on the Yandina mill.
 The fertile land around Yandina has been used for beef and dairy cattle, fruit growing, sugar cane and ginger.

 Yandina Presbyterian Church was officially opened on Saturday 30 November 1940.

 Nambour & District Reds (or Nambour Reds) soccer club was established in 1974.
 In 1997 Nambour Reds merged with Yandina Eagles to create Nambour Yandina United.

+The Buderim Ginger Factory in Yandina was opened in April 1980 and also operates as a tourist attraction.

-The town was bypassed by the Bruce Highway in July 1997.
+The town was bypassed by the Bruce Highway July 1997.